 If this article is leaving you with a craving for a better understanding of what it’s like to be a chef, you might as well experience it for yourself.

-We’re hosting the chef’s experience on May 30th from 5:00 PM – 7:30 PM in the Carriage Hall B, Door #1.
+We’re hosting the chef’s experience on September 11th from 4:30 to 7:00 p.m. in Garden City Ballroom.
+Please enter through Door #5.
 Spots for this event will vanish faster than a gourmet appetizer, so find out more and get your tickets while you can!